-Matt Niess is a Washington, DC based cross-over trombonist who served in The U.S. Army Band (Pershing's Own) for 30 years.
-He is a former high school band director and is currently The Director of Brass Studies and Professor of Trombone at The Shenandoah Conservatory in Winchester, Virginia.
-He is the founder and director of The Capitol Bones, The National Jazz Workshop and has appeared as a soloist, clinician, and adjudicator at numerous venues throughout the United States.
+Dr. Matthew Niess is a Washington, DC based cross-over Edwards Trombonist and Summit label recording artist.
+He served in The U.S. Army Band “Pershing's Own” as lead trombone with The Army Blues Jazz Ensemble and trombonist with The U.S. Army Brass Quintet.
+He is currently a member of the Smithsonian Jazz Masterworks Orchestra.
+He began his teaching career as Director of Bands at Calvert High School and has since taught at Towson, West Chester, and George Mason Universities.
+In 2021 he became Director of Jazz Studies and Professor of Trombone at Shenandoah Conservatory.
+He is the founder and director of The Capitol Bones, The National Jazz Workshop, and has appeared as a soloist, clinician, and adjudicator at numerous schools venues throughout the United States.

-He has appeared as a soloist, clinician, and adjudicator at numerous venues including The Midwest Band and Orchestra Clinic, IAJE, JEN, ITA, ETW, MENC, PMEA, VMEA, University of Las Vegas, University of Oklahoma, University of North Texas, West Virginia University, Disneyland & Disneyworld All-American College Band, James Madison University, UARTS, University of Utah, The Nebraska Jazz Orchestra, Longwood College, The U.S. Air Force “Noteables”, Mary Washington College, Shepherd College, University of Kentucky, University of Texas, George Mason University, University of Wisconsin, Towson University, University of North Carolina, Shenandoah University, Longwood College, West Chester University, University of Tennessee and others.
+He has been a guest artist at the International Trombone Festival, International Associate of Jazz Educators, Jazz Education Network, International Trombone Association, Eastern Trombone Workshop, Disneyland and Disney World All-American College Bands, The Midwest Band and Orchestra Clinic, Music Education National Conference, Pennsylvania Music Educators Association, Virginia Music Educators Association, University of Las Vegas, University of Oklahoma, University of North Texas, West Virginia University, James Madison University, University of the Arts, University of Utah, The Nebraska Jazz Orchestra, Longwood College, The U.S. Air Force “Noteables,” Mary Washington College, Shepherd College, University of Kentucky, University of Texas, George Mason University, University of Wisconsin, Towson University, University of North Carolina, Shenandoah University, Longwood College, West Chester University, University of Tennessee, University of Delaware, and others.

-He has produced CDs with The US Army Blues Jazz Ensemble, The West Chester University Criterions Jazz Ensemble, The Capitol Bones and The Capitol Bones Big Band and has appeared on many recordings to include The Mark Taylor/Steve Fidyk Big Band, The New Gene Krupa Orchestra, The Alan Baylock Big Band, Graham Breedlove, Doug Hamilton, The Mike Tomaro Big Band, over 100 recordings with The Studio A Big Band and The Washington Winds, Warner Bros.
-Publications, Alfred, FJH Music, Carl Fischer Music, Belwin Publications and Hal Leonard Publications.
+With The U.S. Army Band he served as Senior Producer producing hundreds of concerts at venues across the nation ranging from parks, schools, The White House and numerous festivals such as the Monterey Jazz Festival.
+He founded the jazz competitions at the Eastern Trombone Workshop (now the American Trombone Workshop).
+He has also produced recordings with The U.S. Army Blues Jazz Ensemble, West Chester University Criterions Jazz Ensemble, The Capitol Bones and The Capitol Bones Big Band and has appeared on many recordings including the Mark Taylor Big Band, John La Barberamatt niess, Joe McCarthy Afro Bop, Mike Tomaro Big Band, New Gene Krupa Orchestra, Jerry Ascione Big Band, Alan Baylock Jazz Orchestra, Graham Breedlove Sextet, Doug Hamilton, over 100 recordings with The Studio A Big Band and The Washington Winds, Warner Bros.
+Publications, Alfred, FJH Music, Carl Fischer Music, Belwin Publications, and Hal Leonard Publications.
 He has also recorded sound tracks for FOX TV, HBO, Discovery and TLC.